Published: February 2012

-This information is for you if you are pregnant and have been recommended to have a course of corticosteroids because there is a possibility that you may have your baby early.
+This information is for you if you are pregnant and have been offered corticosteroids (commonly known as steroids) because there is a chance that your baby may be born early.

-It may also be helpful if you are a partner, relative or friend of someone in this situation or if you are interested in knowing about corticosteroids in pregnancy.
+It may also be helpful if you are the partner, relative or friend of someone in this situation.

 The information here aims to help you better understand your health and your options for treatment and care.
 Your healthcare team is there to support you in making decisions that are right for you.
 They can help by discussing your situation with you and answering your questions.